 CAPS All-Stars are solidly backing the stock with 100% giving it an "outperform" rating.
-The community at large concurs with the All-Stars with 95.6% awarding it a rating of "outperform."
-Fools are bullish on Buckeye Technologies, though the message boards have been quiet lately with only 53 posts in the past 30 days.
-Even with a robust four out of five stars, Buckeye Technologies' CAPS rating falls a little short of the community's upbeat outlook.
+The community at large agrees with the All-Stars with 96.5% granting it a rating of "outperform."
+Fools are keen on Buckeye Technologies, though the message boards have been quiet lately with only 54 posts in the past 30 days.
+Buckeye Technologies has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

-Buckeye Technologies' income has fallen year over year by an average of 7.4%.
-The company raised its gross margin by 6.8 percentage points in the last quarter.
-Revenue rose 24.7% while cost of sales rose 14.4% to $180.3 million from a year earlier.
+Buckeye Technologies' income has fallen year over year by an average of 1.5% over the past five quarters.
+The company upped its gross margin by 5.7 percentage points in the last quarter.
+Revenue rose 18.8% while cost of sales rose 10.5% to $183.2 million from a year earlier.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.